AkarshCLD/NodeAndMongoDB/Readme.md

 **CORS stands for Cross-Origin Resource Sharing**

-CORS is a mechanism to allow requested resources on a web server depend on where the HTTP request was initiated.
+CORS is a mechanism to allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

+For example, if you had your web API on one server and your web app on another you could configure CORS in your Web API to allow your web app to make calls to your web API.

 It is used to secure a certain web server from access by other domain like you want to connect the backend port into your frontend port then we use the cors which is sharing the data.